Oxygen deficiency and migration mediated electric polarization in Fe,Co-substituted SrTiO$_{3-\delta}$: Introduction

 Materials that possess simultaneously at least two ferroic orders (ferroelectricity, ferroelasticity, and ferro/ferri/antiferromagnetism) are described as multiferroic \cite{MultiferroicsSpaldin2019}.
 The search for such materials has expanded to several classes of systems, of which the magnetic perovskites provide outstanding examples with a wide range of cation compositions and oxygen stoichiometries \cite{multiferroico1,MnPerovskite_interplay,MultiferroicsSpaldin2019}.
-Among transition metal (TM) perovskites, SrTiFeO$_{3-\delta}$ (STF) and SrTiCoO$_{3-\delta}$ (STC) both display magnetization that depends on their oxygen content, with typically higher magnetization at higher levels of oxygen deficiency ($\delta$) \cite{OdefSTF, STC, STC2018}.
+Among transition metal (TM) perovskites, SrTi$_{1-x}$Fe$_x$O$_{3-\delta}$ (STF) and SrTi$_{1-x}$Co$_{x}$O$_{3-\delta}$ (STC) both display magnetization that depends on their oxygen content, with typically higher magnetization at higher levels of oxygen deficiency ($\delta$) \cite{OdefSTF, STC, STC2018}.
 On the other hand, at room-temperature, stoichiometric SrTiO$_{3}$ (STO) is a nonmagnetic paraelectric.
 At low temperatures it presents an antiferrodistortive structural change that suppresses the ferroelectric (FE) ordering, as well as quantum fluctuations that forbid the FE phase-transition \cite{STO_Review,STO_comp_AFD-FE}.
 Several mechanisms promote a FE phase in STO, e.g. the application of electric fields, A-site cation substitution, strain in thin films \cite{STO_Efield,STO_RTFE_strain} and non-stoichiometric solid solutions have all been proposed to lead to a ferroelectric response \cite{STO_strainfree_FE,STO_RTFE_tetra}.
-Defects such as coupled Sr ($v_{Sr}$) and O ($v_\mathrm{O}$) vacancies, $v_{Sr}$ with interstitial I$_{\mathrm{Ti}}$, anti-site Ti$_{\mathrm{Sr}}$ and Sr$_{\mathrm{Ti}}$ and their coupling with $v_\mathrm{O}$ \cite{STO_SrOO_vac,STO_Ti_antisite,STO_Pol_defects} have been suggested to promote ferroelectricity in STO with Sr/Ti atomic ratio close to 1 \cite{STO_FE_SrTi_ratio}.
-A-site defects such as $v_{\mathrm{Sr}}$ can also mediate polar effects in (111)-oriented and (001)-bulk-terminated STO-based perovskites \cite{STO111,STO001}.\\
+Defects such as coupled Sr ($v_{Sr}$) and O ($v_\mathrm{O}$) vacancies, $v_{Sr}$ with interstitial I$_{\mathrm{Ti}}$, anti-site Ti$_{\mathrm{Sr}}$ and Sr$_{\mathrm{Ti}}$ and their coupling with $v_\mathrm{O}$\cite{STO_SrOO_vac,STO_Ti_antisite,STO_Pol_defects} have been suggested to promote ferroelectricity in STO with Sr/Ti atomic ratio close to 1 \cite{STO_FE_SrTi_ratio}.
+A-site defects such as $v_{\mathrm{Sr}}$ can also mediate polar effects in (111)-oriented and (001)-bulk--terminated perovskites based on SrTiO$_{3}$\cite{STO111,STO001}.